-March 28, 2024
+March 12, 2025

 Citizens State Bank has delineated four assessment areas.
 The four areas are described below; two of the assessment areas are in Metropolitan Statistical Areas (MSA) or a Consolidated Metropolitan Statistical Area (CMSA).
-There is one branch location in the Kingwood Assessment area, two branch locations and three deposit taking ATMs in the Tyler County Assessment area, one location in the Falls County Assessment area and one deposit taking ATM in Polk County.
+There is one branch location and one deposit taking ATM in the Valley Ranch Assessment area, two branch locations and two deposit taking ATMs in the Tyler County Assessment area, and one branch location and one deposit taking ATM in the Falls County Assessment area.
 Each location is described below and segmented by identified assessment area.

-I. Kingwood Assessment Area:
+I. Valley Ranch Assessment Area:

-Citizens State Bank - Kingwood, Texas - The assessment area delineation for the Kingwood office of Citizens State Bank is a portion of Harris County and a portion of Montgomery County.
+Citizens State Bank - Porter, Texas - The assessment area delineation for the Valley Ranch office of Citizens State Bank is a portion of Harris County and a portion of Montgomery County.
+This branch also has a deposit taking ATM.
 The principal economic activities include retail, entertainment, manufacturing and tourism.
 The census indicates the population level of the serviced area at 476,231 with majority of the population being between age 18 and 65.
 Median income was upper middle and less than 10% of the population was below the poverty level.
+Porter is located 27 miles North of Houston, Texas.